 - 2 pieces ginger (thumb-sized and thinly sliced into matchstick-like pieces)

-- 3 tablespoons sherry (or cooking sherry or red wine)
+- 3 tablespoons sherry, cooking sherry, or red wine

 - 1 medium head broccoli (cut into bite-size florets)

 - 1 red pepper (sliced into thin strips)